NCommander/dnscatcher/doc/technical_overview.md

 ### RFC1918/ULA (Private Network) Deployment

 This section may also apply to Catcher instances on the endpoint of an anonymization network such as a VPN, Tor or I2P, where said endpoint is unable or unwilling to deploy DNSSEC or obtain standard X.509 certificates.
-For DNSCatcher instances deployed in tandium with an anonymitization exit node, please see that section of the specification for further details.
+For DNSCatcher instances deployed in tandem with an anonymitization exit node, please see that section of the specification for further details.

 Due to logisitical difficulties relating to WebPKI certificates in a private network, special steps, and modifications of the above must be used in place of the above menthoned deployment mechanisms.
 This section documents these challenges, and how Catcher can be deployed in these environments.
 Deployment within a private network should also strongly using S2S as descirbed below.

 #### Issues with Internal CAs
 The two private challenges that are faced in this deployment scenario is that the CA/B BR disallow issuance of certificates for non-public domains and IP space.
 In an corporate environment, an internal CA can be created which can issue these certificates, but deployment of these types of certificates can be difficult.
 For example, Windows Active Directory has intergrated mechanisms to deploy root CAs, but only adds it to the Windows CA Store list; TLS applications using OpenSSL may not query this list by default.

-Furthermore, internal CAs may have unreliable or unavailable OCSP servers or CRLs download point, AIA may be unavailable, the certificates may be issued to outdated standards, and have no assurance of quality.
+Furthermore, internal CAs may have unreliable or unavailable OCSP servers or CRLs download point, AIA may be unavailable, the certificates may be issued to outdated standards, or have no assurance of quality.
 Non-public CAs also represent a MITN risk factor, and several commerical anti-virus/anti-malware such as AVG Business deploy their own CA root certificates on the system and perform MITN attacks to allow for deep packet inspection.
 As such, blind trust of these certificate stores is dangerous.

 If a Catcher client is connected to a server signed by an Internal CA, a bootstrap file **must** be used to provide the entire certificate chain and the root certificate.
 The bootstrap file location may be provided by the network through SRV records or multicast DNS.
 Besides warning the user, use of an Internal CA certificate will undergo the following checks:

 (These checks will be performed on all certificates, but BR compliant certs will pass these checks).

-1. The certificate path length must be 3 or greater; that is the key must not be issued from the root certificate, keeping in best current practices.
+1. The certificate path length must be 3 or greater; that is, the key must not be issued from the root certificate, keeping in line  with best current practices.
 2. The certificates signatures must be SHA-256, or the current signing algromith as approved by the BR forum for the full length of the chain.
 3. The issued certificates must be properly constrained.
-It is recommended the intermediate certificate have a PATHLEN: 1 so it can't issue CA:TRUE certificates.
+It is recommended the intermediate certificate have a PATHLEN: 1 so it cannot issue CA:TRUE certificates.
 4. AIA information for revocation **must** be available, either within the certificate (preferred) or in the bootstrap file.
 The leaf certificates **must** have OCSP available.
 The intermediate certificate may use CRLs alone.
 5. An OCSP check for all certificates must pass.
 The OCSP server must be configured with an intermediate certificate that is constrained to this purposes.
 This is required for OCSP-Stapling.
 If CRLs are available, they will be used to check intermediate certificates.
 6. It is recommended that two intermediate certificates are used, one constrained for server/clientAuth, and another for emailProtection (S/MIME).
 This is BCP for X.509 certificates.